CivicTechWR/WRvotes/docs/philosophies/candidate-info.md

 #### How we will reach out

 We hope to begin contacting candidates soon after the registration deadline of August 24, 2026.
-We will contact candidates using information on the official candidate lists: emails or phone calls in that order of preference.
+We will contact candidates by email email.

-Given our volunteer capacity, we will attempt to reach each candidate up to three times by the end of September.
+Given our volunteer capacity, we will attempt to reach each candidate up to two times by the end of September.

 #### If we do not hear back